roadst3r/ESTG-Air-Race/README.md

 It's a small C script, written to help manage AirRace lap times, pilots and stages.

-It was coded for academic purposes, good for anyone taking baby steps into C language.
+It was coded for academic purposes (2010), good for anyone taking baby steps into C language.
 First look into functions, pointers and dynamic memory allocation.

 Code comments and named written in Portuguese language.